 And perhaps most frustrating, even though I had clearly set:

 In spite of the Debugger reading that in, it ignored it and still set og:type to website:

-And I wasn't the only one who had run into something similar.
+And I was not the only one who had run into something similar.
 A bunch of folks had posted similar issues on StackOverflow and elsewhere.
-Some answers focused on adding the fb:app_id - which is a good idea, but doesn't solve the og:type and extraneous property issues.
+Some answers focused on adding the fb:app_id - which is a good idea, but does not solve the og:type and extraneous property issues.